 Circo Maximo Experience offers 3D tours in six languages.

-The Circo Maximo Experience, reopens after the summer break from 1-30 September, offering visitors the chance to "relive the ancient splendours of the Circus Maximus in the Imperial period of Rome through augmented and virtual reality."
+The Circo Maximo Experience, reopens from 29 April until 31 July, offering visitors the chance to "relive the ancient splendours of the Circus Maximus in the Imperial period of Rome through augmented and virtual reality."

 View on Map

 Rome's Circus Maximus comes to life with virtual reality